York University Senate Policy on Academic Honesty

 - briefly reply and indicate main arguments in an opening statement;

-- present support for her/his case through oral testimony of student and witnesses as well as documentary evidence;
+- present support for her/his case through the oral testimony of student and witnesses as well as documentary evidence;

-- Committee members normally ask questions at the end of each person's testimony but may interrupt if clarity is required;
+- Committee members normally ask questions at the end of each person's testimony but may interrupt if the clarity is required;

 - The Presenter may ask questions of each witness at the close of that person's testimony.